antonn/topcoder-submission-api-wrapper/README.md

 - TEST_TC_CLIENT_V2CONNECTION
 ```

-Defaults value can also be updated in respective test config files `testAuthConfig.js`, `testM2MConfig.js` and `testParamConfig.js`
+Alternatively default values can also be updated in respective test config files `testAuthConfig.js`, `testM2MConfig.js` and `testParamConfig.js`

 Refer to Step # 2 in [this section](#how-to-use-this-wrapper) to learn more about the configuration variables.